What is the best battery?

 The chart you are seeing is a classification system.

 It is labeled A thru E and is coded in the color spectrum from Blue to Yellow.
-This is done intentionally done to not display any sign superiority between each class.
-They are each different for different purposes, and one if not better than the other, they all serve a purpose.
+This is done intentionally to not display any sign superiority between each class.
+They are each different for different purposes, and one is not better than the other, they all serve a purpose.

 Batteries have two major specifications its density, and its discharge.